beholdenkey/Installing-Nautobot-on-RHEL-A-Complete-Walk-Through/README.md

 >Note: Instead of deliberately requiring you to activate/deactivate the virtualenv, we are emphasizing on relying on the $PATH to access programs installed within it.
 We find this to be much more intuitive and natural when working with Nautobot in this way.

-As root, we're going to create the virtualenv in our NAUTOBOT_ROOT as the nautobot user to populate the /opt/nautobot directory with a self-contained Python environment including a bin directory for scripts and a lib directory for Python libaries.
+As root, we're going to create the virtualenv in our NAUTOBOT_ROOT as the nautobot user to populate the /opt/nautobot directory with a self-contained Python environment including a bin directory for scripts and a lib directory for Python libraries.

 ```bash
 sudo -u nautobot python3 -m venv /opt/nautobot